What is Contract Management? The Process and How to Simplify It

 8. Centralized Contract Storage

 Misplacing contracts or scattering them across different departments leads to chaos.
 A centralized storage system ensures all contracts are easily accessible, secure, and organized.
-Many businesses now use cloud-based contract management systems to store, categorize, and retrieve contracts with ease.
+Many businesses now use cloud-based contracts management systems to store, categorize, and retrieve contracts with ease.

 Contract Management Best Practices